JP211/demoRedux/README.md

 # demoRedux
-Just a little practice app with redux
+Just a little practice app with redux - initial setup for webpack etc.